 Dr. Li Beilei is a Lecturer in Literature at Zhejiang Normal University in China.
 She is a specialist in African American philosophy and literature and translation.
-She recently completed a book on James Weldon Johnson entitled Representation Strategies and Literary Writing: The Study of James W. Johnson (Beijing: China Social Sciences Press, 2019) and is currently translating a collection of essays by Lewis R. Gordon entitled 论哲学、去殖民化与种族 (“On Philosophy, Decolonization, and Race”), which will be published by Wuhan University Press.
+She recently completed a book on James Weldon Johnson entitled Representation Strategies and Literary Writing: The Study of James W. Johnson (Zhejiang University Press, 2020) and is currently translating a collection of essays by Lewis R. Gordon entitled 论哲学、去殖民化与种族 (“On Philosophy, Decolonization, and Race”), which will be published by Wuhan University Press.
 Dr. Li Beilei is researching remotely due to the COVID-19 pandemic.

 |Rosemere Ferreira da Silva|